Bicycle lane road marking on a tarmac road with the sun shining in the background.

 Bear in mind that it often has a long waiting list, so if you register for a bike it may be up to three months until you hear back.

-If you want to support The Bike Project, you can donate a bike (it has to be dropped off in London, Birmingham or Oxford) or buy cycling lessons, safety kits or even second-hand bikes for refugees from its online charity shop
+If you want to support The Bike Project, you can donate a bike in certain cities or buy cycling lessons, safety kits or even second-hand bikes for refugees from its online charity shop

 Bikes for refugees in Scotland